Men and Women

 In the past few years, Western Europeans and Americans have been moving to Amman.
 Along with increased trade links with the West, this has reshaped the culture.

 That’s sad in many ways.
 I wish we exported our good points.
-Often, it is our bad excesses that attract others.
+Often, it is our bad excesses which attract others.